projectcapsule/capsule/docs/content/general/crds-apis.md

-IPBlock defines policy on a particular IPBlock.
+ipBlock defines policy on a particular IPBlock.
 If this field is set then neither of the other fields can be.

 <table>
     <thead>